Potential Students and Opening

 • (ii) whether you pass the central admission interview.

-• Don’t finalize your “research interest” so early.
+Don’t finalize your “research interest” so early.
 Many of you have already decided on your research interest when making the application.
 Think different–

 • How many students a professor (from an all-in-sudden very hot area) will intake largely depends on how much funding he/she has.
-So, choosing a hot area (and are you sure that area will still be hot when you graduate?) might give your life more competitions all the way from admission, publishing, internship, to job hunting.
+So, choosing a hot area (and are you sure that area will still be hot when you graduate?) might give your life more competition all the way from admission, publishing, internship, to job hunting.